Msaghu/aws-bootcamp-cruddur-2023/journal/week4.md

 # Implementing a Custom authorizer in AWS Lambda for Cognito users
 ### STEP 10 - Cognito Post Confirmation Lambda
+- The Lambda function also directly inserts the users we have created into our production Postgres table whenever we connect to PROD.
 - We will be creating a Lambda function that will be triggered by AWS Cognito whenever a new user signs up to our application.
 - Created a Lambda in the AWS LAMBDA console called ```cruddur-post-confirmation```
 - Add ***Function name*** as ```cruddur-post-confirmation``` > Choose the ***Runtime*** as ```Python 3.8``` > Choose ***Architecture*** as ```x86_64``` > In Permissions, choose ***Create a new role with basic Lambda permissions***